-Well the rationale is simple, adults ( that’s you and your ex) should try and sort out where the kids will live and when the other spouse sees them without having to get anyone else involved.
+Well the rationale is simple, adults ( that’s you and your ex) should try and sort out where the children will live and when the other spouse sees them without having to get anyone else involved.

 If you have a dispute about your children, then you need to contact your local family court ( what used to be the magistrates) and file a request for a Child Arrangements order.

 You will be expected to attend a mediation information session to see if mediation would be more suitable than court.
 If not then you will have to go to family court and follow the procedure for applying for a residence or contact order.

-Rather than bore you to death with dry procedure, Lucy Reed a family barrister has produced some excellent guides to representing yourself in the family court family court without a lawyer.
+Rather than bore you to death with dry procedure, Lucy Reed a family barrister has produced some excellent guides to representing yourself in the family court,¬ family court without a lawyer.

 Of course you are always advised to see a solicitor and get some advice.